zawnpn/NKU-EAMIS/README.md

 A simple tool to help get information in NKU-EAMIS(NKU Education Affairs Management Information System).

 ## Install & Use
-Use command `sudo pip3 install nkueamis` to install, then just execute `nkueamis` with some options in your terminal;
+Use command `pip3 install nkueamis` to install, then just execute `nkueamis` with some options in your terminal;

 Or you can just clone this project and execute `python3 nkueamis.py` with options.(If you use this method, make sure the dependencies are satisfied!)

-To upgrade this program, just execute `sudo pip3 install nkueamis --upgrade` .
+To upgrade this program, just execute `pip3 install nkueamis --upgrade` .

-## To be added
- - Elect courses

 ## Usage
     nkueamis -g <course_category> [-u <username> -p <password>]